utkuufuk/entrello/README.md

 Each data source must have a distinct Trello label associated with it.

 #### **`list_id`**
 Each data source must have a target Trello list ID associated with it.
+The selected list must be in the same board as configured via the `board_id` parameter.

 #### **`period`**
 You can define a custom query period for each source, by populating the `type` and `interval` fields under the `period` for a source.